Financial Wellness Month

 - Continue to keep track: make sure you keep track of how you’re spending that leftover money to avoid overdraft fees.

 - Don’t steal from yourself: do not transfer the money back from your saving account to your checking if you run out of money.

 Tip no.10 Keep good financial records.
-This is essential because with tax season right around the corner you want to make sure you have all of your documentation in order.
-By keeping your financial records in order, it will relieve you from any stress of being unprepared to see your accountant.
+This is essential because, with tax season right around the corner, you’ll want to make sure you have all of your documentation in order.
+Keeping your financial records in order will relieve you from any stress of being unprepared to see your accountant.

 As we mentioned above, tax season is right around the corner so click here to read an article that provides a checklist of documentation you want to have together when going to see your accountant.

 Tip no. 11 Give.
-At Allgen we envision a society that is financially wise and fulfilling their calling.
-That clients and team member’s lives are being transformed and in turn they are transforming people around them.
+At Allgen, we envision a society that is financially wise and fulfilling its calling.
+That clients’ and team members’ lives are being transformed and in turn, they are transforming people around them.
 As we guide you through your financial journey, you will find that giving is a key step toward achieving your financial legacy.
 We want you to leave behind a great legacy for your family, as well as your community.

-Giving, like you and I, comes in many forms and sizes.
+Giving, like me and you, comes in many forms and sizes.
 You can give your time, a monetary donation, non-cash items such as food, clothes or school supplies, etc. When giving, you need to be two things: proactive and realistic.

 - Being proactive when researching the organization you’re giving to will protect you from being scammed.
 Key things to research when determining if an organization is legitimate include: confirming 501© (3) status, obtaining copies of its financial records, and more.

 - You must be realistic: Do you have the financial foundation set in stone that will allow you to help others?
 Does this organization align with your values?
 How much time/material/money will you be providing to this organization?
 How many times a year will you contribute?